Erythema migrans

 Erythema migrans or erythema chronicum migrans is an expanding rash often seen in the early stage of Lyme disease, and can also (but less commonly) be caused by southern tick-associated rash illness (STARI).
 It can appear anywhere from one day to one month after a tick bite.
-This rash does not represent an allergic reaction to the bite, but rather an actual skin infection of one of the Lyme bacteria species from the genus Borrelia.
-The rash's name comes from New Latin for "migrating redness".
+This rash does not represent an allergic reaction to the bite, but rather an actual skin infection.
+The rash's name comes from Neo-Latin for "migrating redness."

 Lyme disease

 "Erythema migrans is the only manifestation of Lyme disease in the United States that is sufficiently distinctive to allow clinical diagnosis in the absence of laboratory confirmation."
 Often, but not always, mentions of a target lesion (bull's-eye lesion) are talking about erythema migrans.
 However, the appearance of erythema migrans can vary considerably: while some look like a bull's eye, in the U.S. most are evenly red or bluish, without a central or ring-like clearing.
 A minority of patients never have any rash.
 Because Lyme disease can within a few weeks cause long-term neurologic complications, persons with a rash and recent history of outdoor activities where Lyme is common should seek a doctor for diagnosis.